-OFS's Partnership Agreement states that all Community Food Partner (Partner) are required to submit to an annual site visit.
+OFS's Partnership Agreement states that all Partners are required to submit to an annual site visit.
 The purpose of the site visit is conducted to:

-- Ensure the highest level of client respect is offered each client - · Ensure the highest sanitation and food safety standards are being upheld - Review Partner record keeping practices, inventory processes, and storage conditions - Improve and increase communications between OFS and Partner Agencies - · Seek feedback on how we can better serve our partners and build Partner capacity
+- Ensure the highest level of respect is offered each client - Ensure the highest sanitation and food safety standards are being upheld - Review Partner Agency record-keeping practices, inventory processes, and storage conditions - Improve and increase communications between OFS and Partner Agencies - Seek feedback on how we can better serve our Partners and build Partner Agency capacity

-Partner Relations representative will contact the Community Food Partner to schedule site visits.
-Upon completion of a site visit, the representative will email the Community Food Partner written documentation of any non-compliance issues, which must be followed up within 30 days.
-If a Partner fails to resolve an issue within the 30-day time frame, or has failed to respond to follow up inquiries, the Partner will be placed on probation/suspension and cannot receive food distribution from the warehouse until the issue has been resolved.
+An Agency Relations representative will contact the Partner Agency to schedule site visits.
+Upon completion of a site visit, the representative will email the Partner Agency written documentation of any non-compliance issues, which must be followed up within 30 days.
+If a Partner Agency fails to resolve an issue within the 30-day time frame or has failed to respond to follow up inquiries, the Partner Agency will be placed on probation/suspension and cannot receive food distribution from the warehouse until the issue has been resolved.